Vermont Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the undergraduate and graduate nursing programs available in the state of Vermont and online.
 Students generally have the ability to tailor their degrees by concentrating in specific areas, including nurse administrator, nurse educator, family nurse practitioner, and adult gerontology nurse practitioner.
 Some traditional brick and mortar universities, like Norwich University, allow students to earn a nursing degree entirely online.
 Online universities may also provide a flexible alternative to earning a traditional nursing degree.

-- Highest graduation rate: The University of Vermont 76%.1
+- Highest graduation rate: University of Vermont 77%.1

-Following are several profiles of the many undergraduate and graduate nursing programs offered in Vermont and online.
+Read below to find out more about the undergraduate and graduate nursing programs offered in Vermont and online.

 The University of Vermont’s Bachelor of Science in Nursing (BSN) prepares graduates to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The four-year program combines both general college and nursing coursework.
 Nursing students begin their first practicum in the sophomore year and will accrue approximately 600 hours of field experience during the course of the nursing program.
 Students may want to join the on-campus chapter of the National Student Nurses Association or, if academically eligible, Sigma Theta Tau, the honor society for nursing students.
 Study abroad opportunities are also available in such diverse locations as Uganda, Bali, and Norway.